Inter-Korean Liaison Office

 The Inter-Korean Liaison Office was a joint liaison office of North Korea and South Korea located in North Korea's Kaesong Industrial Region.

 In the absence of formal diplomatic relations, the building functioned as a de facto embassy and provided a direct communication channel for the two nations.
 It was headed by North Korean Representative Jon Jong-su (전종수), vice chairman of the Committee for the Peaceful Reunification of the Fatherland and South Korean Representative Chun Hae-sung (천해성), vice minister of the Ministry of Unification.

 The four-story office building was demolished by North Korea on 16 June 2020.
 It had been vacant since January due to the COVID-19 pandemic in Korea.
+The South Korean courts ordered North Korea to pay ₩44.6B to South Korea over the destruction of the building in September 2026.

 History

 The joint liaison office was established as part of Panmunjom Declaration signed by North Korean leader Kim Jong-un and South Korean President Moon Jae-in on 27 April 2018, during the 2018 inter-Korean Summit in Panmunjom.
 The office was located in a four-story and a basement building with an area of 4498.57 m2 constructed in 2005 for the Inter-Korean Exchange and Cooperation Consultation Office.
 The construction cost at the time was 8.0 billion KRW ($7.1 million) paid by the South Korean government.
 On 11 October 2018, it was reported that a water treatment plant which will be used by the Inter-Korean Liaison Office had been restored.
 By 25 October 2018, renovation and repairs to the building which houses the Inter-Korean Liaison Office were complete.
 The South Korean government spent 9.7 billion KRW ($8.6 million) on these renovations.

 The first meeting at the Liaison Office occurred between delegates from both Koreas on 22 October 2018 and concerned, among other things, forestry cooperation between both Koreas.
 A meeting took place at the office between South Korean Vice Minister of Culture, Sports and Tourism Roh Tae-kang and North Korean Vice-Minister of Physical Culture and Sports Won Kil-u on 2 November 2018, talks at the office resulted in bids for a unified Korean team at the 2020 Olympics and to hold the 2032 Summer Olympics in both Koreas.
 Another meeting was held on 2 November 2018 between South Korean Vice Unification Minister Chun Hae-sung (천해성) and his North Korean counterpart, Jon Jong-su (전종수).
 Both men were co-heads of the office and each serve as liaison chief for their perspective country.
 Both Chun and Jon discussed cooperation in various joint-Korean projects.

 Due to measures taken to contain the COVID-19 pandemic in Korea, the office was closed on 30 January 2020.